KCL-BMEIS/ExeTera/docs/whatisexetera.md

 # What is ExeTera

 ExeTera is a data curation and analysis software that enables users to work effectively with large, related tables of data.
-It focuses on three features which we consider essential to being able to effective curate and analyse data:
+It focuses on the scale and efficiency which we consider essential to being able to effective curate and analyse data:
-1. Scale
-1. Journaling of snapshots
-1. Curation features

 ## Scale